Location: Midrand, South Africa

 I graduated with distinction at the end of 2012.

 I believe in the value of free and open source technology, and try to use it wherever possible.
-I am much happier including libraries in my own projects if I’m able to inspect their code to see how they work.
+I am much happier including libraries in my own projects if I'm able to inspect their code, see how it works, and fork the project if necessary.
 My personal preference for my development computer runs Linux.